FLIP (FLP) Price Tops $0.0122

-FLIP (CURRENCY:FLP) traded flat against the U.S. dollar during the 24-hour period ending at 21:00 PM ET on February 1st.
-FLIP has a market capitalization of $683,828.84 and approximately $818.00 worth of FLIP was traded on exchanges in the last 24 hours.
-One FLIP coin can now be purchased for $0.0122 or 0.00000019 BTC on major cryptocurrency exchanges.
-During the last seven days, FLIP has traded flat against the U.S. dollar.
+FLIP (CURRENCY:FLP) traded flat against the U.S. dollar during the 24 hour period ending at 12:00 PM Eastern on February 6th.
+One FLIP coin can now be bought for $0.0122 or 0.00000019 BTC on major exchanges.
+FLIP has a total market capitalization of $683,828.84 and $818.00 worth of FLIP was traded on exchanges in the last day.
+Over the last week, FLIP has traded flat against the U.S. dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.